 - How to know if your message was heard

 - How to measure the success of your message

 - Lessons-learned analysis

 These goals will cover the communication components necessary in developing and creating a Strategic Communication Plan:

 - Situation analysis: What needs to be communicated?

 - Stakeholder analysis: Who needs to know and when do they need to know?

 - Communication deliverables: What are your key messages?

 - Communication channels: How to deliver your message?

-- Barriers to communication: Why will people resist the message?
+- Barriers to communication: Why do people resist the message?

 - Monitor effectiveness: Did it work?
 Did they heed your message?

 All sessions are Face-to-Face unless otherwise noted.